Signs and Symptoms of Cognitive Decline

 Neurofibrillary Tangles

 Neurofibrillary tangles are accumulations of a harmful protein called tau in the brain’s neurons.
 These tangles can inhibit the neurons ability to communicate, causing cognitive decline.
-Some studies reveal a lack of brain oxygen is associated with neurofibrillary tangles.
+Some studies reveal that a lack of oxygen to the brain is associated with neurofibrillary tangles.

 Amyloid Plaques